Tips for Cornellizing or Annotating your reading and notes

 Possible sites for IA-ethnographic observation and Assignment

-IB SL Social and Cultural Anthropology
+SL Social and Cultural Anthropology

-Observation Assignment
+Observation

-You are required to do an initial anthropological observation.
-You will revisit this observation.
+You are required to do an initial anthropological

 Requirements:

-1. Observe at an appropriately chosen site for one hour.
+at an appropriately chosen site for one hour.

-2. Consider and discuss with the class ethical issues of your observation.
+and discuss with the class ethical issues of your observation.

-3. Take detailed notes.
+detailed notes.

-4. Create a detailed and organized written report of no more than 400 words of what you observed.
-Your report must include a detailed description of the location and context of your observation (date, time, number of people, physical surroundings)
+a detailed and organized written report of no more than 400 words of what

-Ethics discussion and due date for the proposal: ________________________
+due date for the proposal: ________________________

-Written report due: _______________________
+Written report due:

-IB rubric – This observation is worth 4 of the 26 total marks awarded for the internal assessment.
+observation is worth 4 of the 26 total marks awarded for the internal

-A Completion of the written report
+Completion of the written report

 Marks Level Descriptor